palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 ```

 Select `Interfacing Options`, and `Camera`.
-After enabling the camera, you should see the screen below with the message 'The camera interface is enabled' similar to below.
+After enabling the camera, you should see the screen below with the message 'The camera interface is enabled' below.

 ![Camera Enable Screen](https://emanual.robotis.com/assets/images/platform/turtlebot3/appendix_raspi_cam/pi-cam-hardware-setting-5.png)